netgroup-polito/frog4-openstack-do/README_INSTALL.md

 The script above also adds in the database the `admin` user (`username:admin`, `password:admin`, `tenant:admin_tenant`).

-On the last OpenStack version username and tenantnane must be the same to avoid authentication error

 ### Create a new user

-TODO
+To create a new user from the main directory runs:

+    python3 -m scripts.create_user

+** IMPORTANT **
+In order to work, the OpenStack domain orchestrator requires that the database contains the same user (in terms of username, password and tenant) that is stored in the *Keystone* OpenStack module.

+Moreover, in the last OpenStack releases, `username` and `tenantnane` must be the same to avoid authentication error.

 ## OpenStack domain description